 What will my children who aren’t attending school do?

-If I keep all of my children home will the school continue to provide remote and flexible learning for all of them?
+If I keep all of my children home when they have started on-site learning will the school continue to provide remote and flexible learning for all of them?

 Will my child be following social distancing rules whilst at school?